 Afterwards, Nuffield was troubled by a suspensory ligament.
 He was sent to Tarwyn Park Stud in the hope that a long spell might enable him to again stand training.
 I think he even served a few mares while he was there.
 Jack Holt had another crack at him as a five-year-old and although he managed to get the cranky fellow to the racecourse twice, his performances were so disappointing, Holt recommended that Kellow retire the horse for good.
 The Wizard of Mordialloc always maintained that Nuffield was one of the finest horses he ever had through his hands and that the public never really saw the best of him.
 Charlie Kellow arranged with his good friend Herbert Thompson for the son of Heroic to do stud duty at Tarwyn Park.
 Despite his impressive bloodlines, both his conformation and temperament were against Nuffield as a stallion; he only ever got one really good horse in Field Boy, which Peter Lawson trained to win the Sires’ Produce Stakes and Villiers at Randwick for the Cloros family.
 However, Nuffield did manage to sire several useful performers among them being Bestow, Field Captain, Cadet and Coalition.
 Eventually bought by the Alabama Stud, Nuffield died there in January 1948.

 Charlie Kellow, after a full and colourful life, died of heart failure in his 71st year at his South Yarra home in July 1943.
-While Nuffield had been retained at Tarwyn Park until Kellow’s death, he was put-up for sale the following Easter, at a time when his shortcomings as a progenitor had been well and truly exposed and he brought only 950 guineas on a bid from Ray Bowcock of Alabama Stud.
+While Nuffield had been retained at Tarwyn Park until Kellow’s death, he was offered for sale the following Easter, at a time when his shortcomings as a progenitor had been well and truly exposed and he brought only 950 guineas on a bid from Ray Bowcock of Alabama Stud.
 In his later years, Kellow had become a pastoralist of some standing, owning, among other properties, the Gundaline Station on the Murrumbidgee where he ran large numbers of sheep and to which he often travelled by private plane.
 Kellow’s estate was sworn for probate at £147,229.
 Though his name will always be associated with the gallant deeds of Heroic, Hall Mark and Nuffield, there were other good horses that carried his famous gold and green silks, including the V.R.C.
 Oaks winner, Gallantic, and the Epsom Handicap winner, Metellus.
 But to offset these successful ventures, there had been some spectacular crashes along the road as well.
 When the 1935 Melbourne Cup winner, Marabou, was put up for sale in the wake of his Cup victory and the death of his co-owner, Kellow outlasted the competition in a spirited bidding duel that saw him pay 5500 guineas to secure ownership.
 But the horse broke down in the autumn of 1936, sustaining an injury to one of his tendons when he struck himself in Sydney.
 At the time it wasn’t regarded as particularly serious, but it was necessary to fire the tendon and Jack Holt succeeded in getting only one more race out of him.

 The bond of friendship between Kellow and Holt that was forged on the racecourse lasted to the very end.
 During the course of many years, the two men regularly played poker each week at Holt’s Mordialloc cottage.
-The dominance that Jack Holt had over the Victorian Turf in the years between the Wars is evidenced by the fact that, from the 1918-19 to the 1934-35 racing seasons, he headed the Victorian Trainers’ List twelve times and was runner-up on three other occasions.
+The dominance that Jack Holt had over the Victorian Turf in the years between the Wars is evidenced by the fact that from 1918-19 to the 1934-35 racing seasons, he headed the Victorian Trainers’ List twelve times and was runner-up on three other occasions.
 He won his last premiership in that 1937-38 racing season when Nuffield as a juvenile contributed four wins to his tally, sharing the title with Fred Hoysted who was just then beginning to assume the mantle that had been Holt’s for so long.
 Perhaps those statistics don’t tell the whole story either.
 The lists of winning trainers in Victoria were not scrupulously kept before the 1918-19 season, and it is arguable that Holt had won three other titles before those official lists began.

 Maurice Cavanough estimates that Holt trained about 1,000 winners and perhaps as much as £500,000 in stakes during his life.
 His horses won practically all of the important handicaps and weight-for-age contests in Sydney and Melbourne and he was as adept with a skittish juvenile as he was with a sour stallion.
 He had an innate empathy with horses, a love for them, and the skill to fit them for racing quickly and yet keep them up for months on end without any falling away in performance.
 Part of the secret lay in the pastoral serenity of his Mordialloc property.
 The best horses to come into his stables apart from those already discussed in the preceding pages, included among others: Easingwold, Eurythmic, David, Highland, High Syce, Lilypond, Maple, and Young Idea.
 The benefit of spelling horses in his home paddocks prevented them from falling into grossness as Holt could keep an eye on them.
 And as Cavanough observed: “The fact that he never permitted his horses to get too far out of racing trim was the main reason why Holt won so many early spring weight-for-age races.
 In Holt’s time, the first weight-for-age race of the season was the Underwood Stakes at Williamstown, followed by the Memsie Stakes at Caulfield, the October Stakes at Flemington, and the Caulfield Stakes.
 Holt had the extraordinary total of 33 wins in those 4 races.”
 Holt treated each horse as a special individual study.
 If I may quote Cavanough again: “This individual attention to each horse was extended to the training track.
 After a working gallop, Holt required the rider to trot his mount across to him so that he might test by hand its wind and condition.
 Many present-day trainers leave such an inspection of a horse until it is back in its box: by which time the examination is practically worthless.”

 Yet for all of Holt’s success, he never aspired to social pretensions, remaining a contented countryman at heart, happy in the company of his sisters and his horses, with just a few close friends, of whom Charlie Kellow was one.
 Apart from racehorses and poker, his only other passions were golf and billiards, and he was canny at both games.
 It was generally considered that his denial of marriage was in deference to his sisters, for he undoubtedly enjoyed female company.
-Holt was never anxious about public popularity; chary of the press, he rarely provided newspapermen with copy.
+Holt was never anxious about public popularity; chary of the press, he rarely provided newspapermen with any copy.
 The fact that he never installed a telephone at his Mordialloc cottage until very late in life, and only then after his greatest training days were behind him, further alienated the racing scribe.
 Despite his great wealth, his extravagances were few, extending to the dapper man of the Turf’s rich and ample wardrobe, together with a stylish Packard limousine, courtesy of Charlie Kellow.

 After the death of Kellow and the disruption of the Second World War, Holt only kept a small team, largely to keep faith with old clients.
 Invalided after a heart attack in 1948, the V.R.C. committee accorded the veteran trainer the then rare honour of life membership of the club.
 Jack Holt died of a coronary occlusion in June 1951, his remains interred in a simple grave with those of his parents and sisters in Berwick cemetery.
 Confirmation as to the soundness of his judgement and the shrewdness of his betting coups came when his estate was proved at a staggering £228,815, of which he bequeathed £200,000 to St Vincent’s Hospital for the establishment of its School of Medical Research.
 No racehorse trainer in Australian history up to that time had even come close to acquiring such riches.
 Whatever his generosity in death, in life Holt’s philanthropy never extended to the betting ring, as many a bookmaker could attest.
 Much of the information in this chapter has been drawn from Maurice Cavanough’s excellent monograph ‘The Wizard of Mordialloc’, and it is fitting that the last word on Holt should be accorded him: “He was a modest and gracious man but proved that any calling is great if greatly pursued.”